 Participants must show photo identification before writing the exam.

 The 3.5 hour Food Handler Certification Refresher Course is taught over one session and is intended for participants who have been previously certified and have reviewed the food handler manual before registering for the course.
 See the Food Handler's manual.
 The course includes a two hour review session, a 15 minute break and a one hour exam reserved for the end.

 The course is taught in English with a classroom format.

 Upon passing the exam, a Safe Food Handling Certificate is issued, which is valid for five years.

 After five years, you can re-certify by taking the exam again.
 You do not need to re-take this course.

 This certificate meets the Ontario Ministry of Health and Long Term Care food safety training requirements and is recognized by health units throughout Ontario.

 There is a $20 charge for replacement certificates.

 Cost: $50 per person (includes manual, exam and certificate)

-Important: you are not fully registered for a course by submitting the email form only.
-Payment must be received in order to complete your registration.
+Important: payment must be received in order to complete your registration.